royaltm/spectrusty-tutorial/step4.md

 }
 ```

-In this instant, we can't use `UlaPAL<M, D>: ControlUnit` condition, because we don't deal with a single `M` type.
+In this instance, we can't use `UlaPAL<M, D>: ControlUnit` condition, because we don't deal with a single `M` type.
 We would have to define constraint for each variant of `UlaPAL` the `ZxSpectrumModel` is using.
 We should stick to the smallest common set of required constraints here instead.

 So far, we have added some new generic parameters but, when do we plug the joystick in, huh?